ipython/ipyparallel/docs/source/intro.rst

 Introduction
 ============

-This section gives an overview of IPython's sophisticated and powerful architecture for parallel and distributed computing.
-This architecture abstracts out parallelism in a very general way, which enables IPython to support many different styles of parallelism including:
+This section gives an overview of IPython's architecture for parallel and distributed computing.
+This architecture abstracts out parallelism in a general way, enabling IPython to support many different styles of parallelism, including:

-* Single program, multiple data (SPMD) parallelism.
+* Single program, multiple data (SPMD) parallelism
-* Multiple program, multiple data (MPMD) parallelism.
+* Multiple program, multiple data (MPMD) parallelism
-* Message passing using MPI.
+* Message passing using MPI
-* Task farming.
+* Task farming
-* Data parallel.
+* Data parallel
-* Combinations of these approaches.
+* Combinations of these approaches
-* Custom user defined approaches.
+* Custom user-defined approaches

-Most importantly, IPython enables all types of parallel applications to be developed, executed, debugged and monitored *interactively*.
+Most importantly, IPython enables all types of parallel applications to be developed, executed, debugged, and monitored *interactively*.
 Hence, the ``I`` in IPython.
-The following are some example usage cases for IPython:
+The following are some example use cases for IPython:

 * Quickly parallelize algorithms that are embarrassingly parallel using a number of simple approaches.
 Many simple things can be